String instruments make beautiful sounds that elevate any orchestra. Let’s explore how these instruments can enhance your musical experience.

 Beginner

-The cost of beginner cellos does vary, however, they typically cost around $100 to $400.
+The price of beginner cellos usually ranges from $100 to $400.

 Step-up

-Step up cellos average at around $800 to $5000 depending on the type and quality you are looking to purchase.
+Step-up cellos typically range from $800 to $5000, depending on the type and quality you want to buy.

 Intermediate